 Milu, the mouse, represents the closed-weak vowels (i, u).

 As you can see, Alberto is huge.
 He takes most of the attention and space -and food!.
 He’s the king of the house (syllable) and doesn’t know that Milu is living with him.

 Poor Milu, he’s weak and hungry -look at his teeth!
 He’s so weak that he can’t go very far.
 He wants to pursue his own path but he needs to stay close to Alberto, to eat his leftovers and get a bit of energy when Alberto doesn’t realize.
 But this energy isn’t enough.
 There are very few leftovers and Milu needs urgently a big piece of cheese (accent mark).

-The open -or strong- vowel (Paco) is the protagonist of the syllable so we pronounce it stronger and with more emphasis than the closed vowel (Milu) -which is weak and depends on the open vowel.
-At least for now!
+The open -or strong- vowel (Paco) is the protagonist of the syllable so we pronounce it with more emphasis than the closed vowel (Milu).

 Remember that open vowels are the most important part of the syllable, but this doesn’t mean that they are the most important part of the word.